maybites/Lib_QueScript/README.md

-The following describes how to set up a Processing Library project in Eclipse and build it successfully, and to make your Library ready for distribution.
+This is the core Java development part for QueScript.
+It also serves as the Processing Library Exporter.
+For MaxMSP users please look here.

 ## Import to Eclipse

-There are two options to import the template project into Eclipse: using a Git [fork](https://help.github.com/articles/fork-a-repo) or using a downloaded package.
-If you are not familiar with Git or GitHub, you should opt for the downloaded package.

-### Option A: GitHub

-1. Fork the template repository to use as a starting point.
+1. Fork this repository to use as a starting point.
-  * Navigate to https://github.com/processing/processing-library-template in your browser.
+  * Navigate to https://github.com/maybites/QueScript in your browser.
   * Click the "Fork" button in the top-right of the page.
   * Once your fork is ready, open the new repository's "Settings" by clicking the link in the menu bar on the right.
   * Change the repository name to the name of your Library and save your changes.